- What We Loved about our Viking Rhine River Cruise

 - Final Thoughts on Our Viking Rhine River Cruise

 Cruising the Rhine River with Viking River Cruises is a popular option for exploring Europe in style.
-See what we thought about our scenic 12-day Viking Rhine River Cruise.
+See what we thought about our scenic 12-day Viking Rhine River Cruise from Amsterdam to Basel.

 In the grand scheme of things, people can be separated into two categories – cruise people and everyone else.
 We always placed ourselves in the latter category.

 We eschewed cruises as being nice for people who prefer more structure on their vacations and prefer the safety of guided trips with strict itineraries.
 We prefer immersive experiences that bring us into the heart of a country’s culture.

 That being said, we were thrilled when we received an unexpected offer from Viking River Cruise.
 Needless to say, it was an offer that we couldn’t refuse.
 This was our chance to try a certain ease of travel and to see what it’s like to experience a trip with guides and planned meals.

 As part of Viking’s generous offer, we were able to select a European river boat cruise that appealed to us.
 After pouring over the many options for cruises in Europe outlined on the Viking website and studying the photos and videos, we ended up selecting the Rhineland Discovery cruise.

 This 12-day Amsterdam to Basel river cruise starts with two city destinations (Bruges and Amsterdam) before cruising up the Rhine with stops in Rhine River cities like Kinderdijk, Cologne, Koblenz, Rüdesheim, Heidelberg, Strasbourg, Breisach and finally Basel.